Using Periodization To Maximize Your Results In The Gym

 Now before we get into the specific types of periodization, let’s take a look at why it can be a helpful workout protocol.

 In the end, it all goes back to building muscle in the most effective way possible.

-Remember how in my article about progressive overload I discussed how it is the most efficient method of spurring new muscle growth?
+In our article about progressive overload, we discussed how it is the most efficient method of spurring new muscle growth?

-Well, in that same article, I also mentioned two other mechanisms that can induce muscle growth – cellular fatigue and muscle damage.
+Well, in that same article, we also mentioned two other mechanisms that can induce muscle growth – cellular fatigue and muscle damage.